mainsail-crew/docs/docs/mainsailos/supported-sbcs/orange-pi-zero-3.md

 # Orange Pi Zero 3

-The Orange Pi Zero 3 is a compact SBC based on the Allwinner H618 SoC.
-It features a 26-pin GPIO header and is supported by MainsailOS through an Armbian-based image.
+You can use the Orange Pi Zero 3, a compact SBC based on the Allwinner H618 SoC.
+Your board provides a 26-pin GPIO header and is supported by MainsailOS through an Armbian-based image.

 ## Board Overview